nuac-admin/nuac-release-four/_waters/bridge.md

         hdr:
         img:
         sentences:
-          - txt: Example 1 - You choose to use ALL 4 Overnight bookings (wich equates to 8 sessions); Restriction 1 means you have a maximum of 7 sessions remaining on Main Lake.
+          - txt: Example 1 - You choose to use ALL 4 Overnight bookings (which equates to 8 sessions); Restriction 1 means you have a maximum of 7 sessions remaining on Main Lake.
           - txt: Example 2 - You choose to use ALL 15 sessions on Main Lake; Restriction 4 means you only have 7 sessions remaining for use across both Match Lake and River.
   - sctn-title: Directions
     sctn-hash: water-map